zaphosting/docs/en/fivem_txadmin_features.md

 ---
 id: fivem_txadmin_features
-title: TxAdmin Interface
+title: txAdmin Interface
-sidebar_label: TxAdmin Interface
+sidebar_label: txAdmin Interface
 ---

 ## Dashboard

-In the dashboard of TxAdmin we can see how many players are on the server, and how performant the server is running, here we can also start or stop the server, show announcements on the server, or kick all players:
+In the dashboard of txAdmin we can see how many players are on the server, and how performant the server is running, here we can also start or stop the server, show announcements on the server, or kick all players:

 ![](https://screensaver01.zap-hosting.com/index.php/s/TMeYZR5TocopQBf/preview)